BuildingSync/schema/proposals/2018/Harmonize_PremisesAffected_and_LinkedPremises.md

 Note that:
 * Using XSD, the `LinkedPremises` element can be defined as a child element of the `Measure` element (with optional `MeasureCoverage` elements).
 * The `LinkedPremises` structure indicates the type of the referenced element.
+* The `FloorAreaType` element indicates the floor area type ("Tenant" in the above example).

 ## References